 End-user communications is a critical but often neglected element of a smooth migration.
-A user-communications plan should be a central component of your migration planning, to facilitate early and continuous communications with end users.
-The end users will need to know:
+A user communications plan should be a central component of your migration planning to facilitate early and continuous communications with end users.
+The end users need to know:

-- · When and how they will be migrated. - · How the migration will affect them. - What tasks will be required of them to complete the migration. - What their login credentials will be on the new Exchange server. - How to use Outlook and Exchange (end-user training).
+- When and how they will be migrated. - How the migration will affect them. - What tasks will be required of them to complete the migration. - What their login credentials will be on the new Exchange server. - How to use Outlook and Exchange (end-user training).

-If your end users will be using the Self-Service Desktop Migrator application, they'll also need to know where the program file is, how to prepare their desktops for the program runs, and how to run the program.
+If your end users will be using the Self-Service Desktop Migrator (SSDM) application, they also need to know the location of the program file, how to prepare their desktops, and how to run the program.

 Your Migration Plan should therefore explain how and when you will deliver this information to your users.
 Many admins compose a notification email to send to users prior to the migration.
 Some administrators also like to send another email to the new accounts as soon as they are migrated to the Exchange environment.
 The Data Migration Wizard contains features that can generate personalized (mail-merge) emails to your end users for this purpose.
 You can tell the wizard to generate and send these messages at any time before, during or after migration.
-Typically an admin sends at least two messages to each collection's users immediately upon completion of that collection's migration:
+Typically an admin sends at least two messages to each collection users immediately upon completion of that collection migration: